Textures of Neutrino Mass Matrix from $S_4$-flavor Symmetry: Theoretical realization

 \subsection{$S_4$-non abelian group realization of the texture ($M_{\n33}=-M_{\n22}$ and $M_{\n11}=+M_{\n23}$ )}

 We present now one realization of the texture I, which remains valid for the other two textures by applying transpositions on the indices: $1\leftrightarrow 2$ ($1\leftrightarrow 3$) to get the texture II (III).
-For completeness, we summarize the irreducible representations (irreps) of $(S_4)$ in appendix (\ref{appendix-s4}).
+For completeness, we summarize the irreducible representations (irreps) of $(S_4)$ in appendix (\ref{appendix-s4}), and state the corresponding multiplication rules in appendix (\ref{appendix_mult}).